GayathriVT/PetStoreSwagger/README.md

 - To run the TestNG tests use the command: mvn clean test.
 - To generate allure report use the command: allure serve allure-results.
 - To view the report, use the following command: allure open allure-report.
+- To run in Jenkins CI, Enter the repository URL and credentials and bulid steps then save and apply then bulid.

 Folder Structure src/test/java: src/test/resources: FileReader for PetToUpload.json
 Testng File is "testngPetStore.xml"